 Originally published in Literary Hub.
-It’s been a year since British-Jamaican author Andrea Levy died, leaving the world short one more literary icon.
+Listen blog post It’s been a year since British-Jamaican author Andrea Levy died, leaving the world short one more literary icon.
 Learning of her death that day I was thrown into mourning for a woman I’d never met but who truly knew me as a Caribbean immigrant living abroad.
-Much of Levy’s work reflects the experience of black Jamaican Britons, and the struggles … Continue reading Guiding Me Back to My Caribbean Roots: Remembering Novelist Andrea Levy
+Much of Levy’s work reflects the experience of black Jamaican Britons, … Continue reading Guiding Me Back to My Caribbean Roots: Remembering Novelist Andrea Levy

 Originally published on November 25, 2013 in print issue of Metro Magazine.
 Thinking about Bridal Wear in the Caribbean may often leave one to envision more flowers and sheer fabric than needed.
 But what if I tell you there’s a Caribbean designer who can soon be hailed as the Vera Wang of the Caribbean?
 Van der Vlugt (VdV) can soon be a name synonymous with … Continue reading Van der Vlugt “Yes” Collection

 Originally published on November 04, 2013 in print issue of Metro Magazine.
 When promoters Chase Parson and Collin Abraham presented their RedLight Concert Series to the Trinidad and Tobago population, it was met with great anticipation by some and minor apprehension by others.
 The headliners for the first concert of this series were Ne-Yo and R.Kelly, but Ne-Yo’s reputation for not showing up to previous … Continue reading Review: R. Kelly Fails to Shine at RedLight Concert Series